m-bers/docker-virt-manager/README.md

   virt-manager:
     image: mber5/virt-manager:latest
     restart: always
     ports:
       - 8185:80
     environment:
       HOSTS: "['qemu:///system']"

-    # If on an Ubuntu host (or any host with the libvirt AppArmor policy, you will need to use an ssh connection to localhost
+    # If on an Ubuntu host (or any host with the libvirt AppArmor policy,
+    # you will need to use an ssh connection to localhost
-    # or use qemu:///system and uncomment the below line to run the container in privileged mode:
+    # or use qemu:///system and uncomment the below line

     # privileged: true